Your student contribution amount will depend on the subjects you choose to study each year.

 You can pay your CSP student contribution amount up front through your student account or defer part or all payment through HECS-HELP for eligible students.
 No discount applies for up-front payment of Commonwealth Supported Places.

-Please note: The Higher Education Support Legislation Amendment (Student Loan Sustainability) Bill recently passed in parliament.
-This will result in a loan limit for HECS-HELP loans as well as lower income thresholds for loan repayments.
+Please note: The Higher Education Support Legislation Amendment (Student Loan Sustainability) Bill passed in parliament in 2018.
+From 2019 this will result in a loan limit for HECS-HELP loans as well as lower income thresholds for loan repayments.
 To find out more, see Study Assist HECS-HELP

 You can also pay your Student Services and Amenities Fee (SSAF) up front through your student account or, if you're eligible, defer payment of the SSAF by applying for SA-HELP assistance.